 If this doesn’t seem like enough treatment, or if your cravings are on the moderate to severe side, then you may want to consider intensive outpatient treatment.
 This is a special type of group therapy designed for those who struggle with cravings.

 Many people do not recognize the term dual diagnosis, but it’s very common for clients suffering from substance use disorder.
-This refers to any client who is suffering both from substance use concerns and a mental health issue.
+The term refers to any client who is suffering both from substance use concerns and a mental health issue.
 Many people have both, and you need to ensure that your treatment provider is able to work on both simultaneously.

 In the case of Wellbutrin, you might be suffering from depression or another related condition.
 Some people use Wellbutrin to calm down without knowing if they have a depression diagnosis.
 If you are concerned about this and find it difficult to control your use, then we can assess you to see what your proper diagnosis is.